-This page provides information and updates from the search committee and about the transition process.
+This page provides information and updates from the search committee and about the process of looking for a new Senior/Lead Pastor.
 Please pray that the Lord would guide us all through this time.

 With the tremendous work of Rob Joss and finishing touches from Derk Smid, our committee has produced a church profile that includes the job description we send to potential candidates.
 Take a look!
 We think this gives interested folks a good idea of our community and region and of who we are as a church.

 Sarah Jones gave an update for Sunday, 7/11/2021.
 You can view her short video here.
 We’re excited that we’re starting to get referrals and candidates.
 Please pray for us, and let us know any questions or suggestions you’ve had.

 Les Baird presented our first committee update on Sunday, 6/13/2021.
 Here’s his PowerPoint to tell you what we’ve done so far and what you can expect to see from us in the next few months.

 As Session provides monthly updates to the church, the videos will be listed here:

 View the update from Elder Greg Smith

 View the update from Elder Russ Queen